Overview

 Dithering Test |

-Carry out a Dithering test to see if your graphics card is altering pixel values. |
+Run a Dithering test to see whether your graphics card is altering pixel values. |

 |